Fire at Long Island waste facility impacts LIRR train service

-According to the LIRR, train service has been suspended in both directions between Hicksville and Jamaica on the Ronkonkoma and Port Jefferson Branches due to the fire in Westbury.
+According to the LIRR, train service was suspended in both directions between Hicksville and Jamaica on the Ronkonkoma and Port Jefferson Branches Wednesday night due to the fire in Westbury.

-Officials say the fire department and LIRR personnel were on the scene.
+Officials said the fire department and LIRR personnel were on the scene.

 They say service will remain suspended until the fire is brought under control and the track is inspected.